bhavya-tech/django-deployment/docs/going-live/rp-apache.md

 # Reverse Proxy (Apache)

-Only needed when DEBUG = False or maybe extra server control.
+Only needed when DEBUG = False or for extra server control.

 ## Installing Apache
 To install Apache, follow the guide: [How To Install the Apache Web Server on Ubuntu 20.04] (https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04)